Spin(7) metrics from K\"ahler Geometry: The K ahler reduction

 and the scalar curvature is

-where $d^*$ denotes the codifferential on $P$, cf. \cite[Pg.
+where $d^*$ denotes the codifferential on $P^6$, cf. \cite[Pg.
 158]{KobayashiNomizu2}. \end{Rem} \begin{Prop} The intrinsic torsion $\tau$ of the closed $G_2$-structure $\vp$, defined by $d*_\vp\vp=\tau\w \vp$, is given by

-\end{Prop} Thus, it follows that Apostolov-Salamon construction, which considers the K\"ahler $S^1$ reduction of torsion free $G_2$-structures, corresponds to the case when the first circle bundle is just a trivial bundle i.e. $\al_\eta=0$, or equivalently $d\eta=0$ or $s$ is constant (which by rescaling we can assume is $1$).
-In our notation their result can be stated as follows: \begin{Prop}[Apostolov-Salamon \cite{Apostolov2003}] Given a K\"ahler 6-manifold $(P^6,\om,J)$ with an $SU(3)$-structure determined by the $(3,0)$-form $\Om=\Om^+ + i\Om^-$ and a positive function $H$ such that
+\end{Prop} Thus, it follows that the Apostolov-Salamon construction \cite{Apostolov2003}, which considers the K\"ahler $S^1$ reduction of torsion free $G_2$-structures, corresponds to the case when the first circle bundle is just a trivial bundle i.e. $\al_\eta=0$, or equivalently $d\eta=0$ or $s$ is constant (which by rescaling we can assume is $1$).
+In our notation Proposition $1$ of \cite{Apostolov2003} can be stated as follows: \begin{Prop} Given a K\"ahler 6-manifold $(P^6,\om,J)$ with an $SU(3)$-structure determined by the $(3,0)$-form $\Om=\Om^+ + i\Om^-$ and a positive function $H$ such that

 and

 then

 defines a torsion free $G_2$-structure on the $S^1$-bundle determined by (\ref{topo2}), where $\xi$ is a connection $1$-form on the circle bundle satisfying